 Batteries that are not properly recycled will contribute to air and water pollution

 When you toss your old batteries in the trash, they will end up in the landfill, where they are left to leak and decay.
-As the batteries corrode, their chemicals leak and soak into the soil, which will contaminate groundwater and surface water.
+As the batteries corrode, their chemicals leak and soak into the soil, contaminating groundwater and surface water.
 Our ecosystem contains thousands of aquatic plants and animals, which are compromised when polluted with battery chemicals.

 Also, when you drink tap water from your faucet, you could be ingesting hazardous metals.
 In addition to this, lithium batteries that have been improperly disposed of can be unstable.
 Lithium batteries are responsible for smoldering fires at landfill sites that last for years.